 Published on 19 November 2021

-Technical and IT specialists from the International Marine Contractors Association (IMCA) will be taking part in the online ‘eCMID AVI Festival of Knowledge IV’ seminar on Wednesday 24th November from 10.00hrs – 15:30hrs GMT.
+Technical and IT specialists from IMCA will be taking part in the online ‘eCMID AVI Festival of Knowledge IV’ seminar on Wednesday 24 November from 10.00hrs – 15:30hrs GMT.

 Aimed at the eCMID Accredited Vessel Inspector (AVI) community and those in related industries, the seminar will put alternative fuels firmly in the spotlight with a number of presentations on different aspects; other topics to be covered include eCMID updates from MSA (Marine Surveying Academy) and IMCA; and an overview of the latest eCMID/eMISW supplements, including HSC and HS-OSC codes, and Walk to Work supplements.